 If you are going to go this route for your lawn mower repairs, try to take it to the same store you purchased it from.
 The hope here is that the salespeople are more knowledgeable about the mower they sold you.
 However, we know that’s not always the case.

 Note: some large retail stores will send out your equipment to a local repair center to be fixed.
-Not all stores are set up as a full repair center.
+Not all stores are set up as full repair centers.

 5. Small Independent Repair Shop